neondatabase/website/content/docs/introduction/manage-billing.md

 ## Invoices

-A Neon invoice includes an **Amount due** for the billing period and a cost breakdown by [billing metric](/docs/introduction/billing).
+A Neon invoice includes an **Amount due** for the billing period and a cost breakdown by project and [billing metric](/docs/introduction/billing).

 ### Download invoices